 Future operating lease payments include payments related to leases on excess facilities included in VeriSign's restructuring plans.
 The restructuring liability is included on the balance sheet as accrued restructuring costs.
 Amounts related to the lease terminations due to the abandonment of excess facilities will be paid over the respective lease terms, the longest of which extends through 2014.
-If sublease rates continue to decrease in these markets, or if it takes longer than expected to sublease these facilities, the actual lease expense could exceed this estimate by an additional \$20.4 million over the next ten years relating to our restructuring plans.
-Cash payments totaling approximately \$49.1 million related to the abandonment of excess facilities will be paid over the next ten years.
-See Note 3 of the Notes to Condensed Consolidated Financial Statements.
+If sublease rates decrease in these markets, or if it takes longer than expected to sublease these facilities, the actual lease expense could exceed this estimate by an additional \$20.3 million over the next nine years relating to our restructuring plans.
+The present value of future cash payments that will be made over the next nine years related to the abandonment of excess facilities is approximately \$20.9 million.
+See Note 4 of the Notes to Condensed Consolidated Financial Statements.

 In 2001, our Board of Directors authorized the use of up to \$350 million to repurchase shares of our common stock on the open market, or in negotiated or block trades.
-During the three months ended March 31, 2005 and 2004, no shares were repurchased.
-At March 31, 2005, approximately \$167 million remained available for future repurchases under this program.
+During the three months ended June 30, 2005, 1,553,000 shares were repurchased at an aggregate cost of approximately \$42.5 million.
+During the three months ended June 30, 2004, no shares were repurchased.
+At June 30, 2005, approximately \$124.8 million remained available for future repurchases under this program.